 Attaining Business and Personal Goals

 The most common goal, cited by 41 percent of our clients in Malawi, is to grow an existing business.
 This is pretty common among FINCA clients around the world.
 But another 10 percent are starting a new venture, which is higher than average.
-After business-related goals, home improvement is high on the list of priorities.
-Thirty-two percent of customers cite this objective in Malawi, more than any other country in the network except Kyrgyzstan.
+After business-related goals, home improvement is high on the list of priorities; 32 percent of customers cite this objective in Malawi, more than any other country in the network, except Kyrgyzstan.